 DCL stands for “data control language.”
 DCL operations in an RDBMS are specifically targeted for the administrator of the database.
 They provide user management features, allowing the administrator to set different combinations of permissions for each user who accesses the database.
 The DCL commands are the following.

-The administrator can allow a user to add data to a table and even update it, like a salesperson might add information about a new customer or update the customer’s order status.
+The administrator can allow a user to add data to a table and even update it, like a salesperson might add information about a new customer or update the customer’s order status; in this case, the salesperson might be eligible for a finder’s fee based on successful customer conversions.
 Alternatively, the administrator can deny privilege for inserting or modifying data into a table but allow access to read that data, like a manager reading a report with data about sales and number of customers.

 Through DCL operations, the administrator can control which user has access to each table and even prevent some users from authenticating on the database or accessing certain tables.